 4) Give each player a player board and 4 Gold Crowns.
 Put the rest of the Gold Crowns in the center of the main board to form a "bank," along with the Hunter tokens and the Royal Hunter dice.

-3) Shuffle the Season cards and draw 4 at random (without looking at them!).
+(without looking at them!).
 Place them face down on the matching space of the main board.

 Return the other 3 Season cards to the box (without revealing them)